umangkumarr/CodePrime/docs/codes/3Sum.md

 <p>Notice that the solution set must not contain duplicate triplets.</p>

 ## Solution Approach
 Follow a simple Greedy approach.
-Solve the problem in the following steps:
-<li>In Step 1, find all combinations of thoses indexes having different values and sums to 0.</li>
-<li>In Step 2, find all combinations of thoses indexes having exactly two same values and sums to 0.</li>
-<li>In Step 3, find all combinations of thoses indexes having all values sames (in this case value will be 0) and sums to 0.</li>

-Store these combinations in a Hash Map or in a Set to avoid repetition.
+Find all the possible solutions having all the three elements different, two same and one different element, and all the elements are the same.
+Store the key in a set of vectors to avoid repetition.

 Expected Time complexity: $O(n^2)$

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';